Dleifnesor/AI_MAL/README.md

-# AI_MAL: Advanced Intelligent Metasploit AI Learner
+# AI_MAL: Artificial Intelligence Mapping/ Attack Launcher

 AI_MAL combines the power of AI with network scanning and penetration testing tools to create a fully autonomous security reconnaissance and exploitation platform.